 Iran's primary interest in Japan and South Korea has been to maintain commercial relations and evade U.S. sanctions-neither Japan nor South Korea has been heavily involved in security and strategic issues in the Middle East.
 However, both countries are close allies and large trading partners of the United States and their firms were unwilling to risk their positions in the U.S. market by violating any U.S. secondary sanctions on Iran.
 During 2010-2016, Japan and South Korea maintained trade, banking, and energy sanctions on Iran that are similar to those imposed by the EU.
-Iran has tried to use the oil import dependency of the two countries as leverage; however both countries cut imports of Iranian oil sharply after 2011.
+Iran has tried to use the oil import dependency of the two countries as leverage; however, both countries cut imports of Iranian oil sharply after 2011.
 In 2010, Japan withdrew from an investment in a large Iranian oil field, Azadegan, in cooperation with U.S. efforts to discourage foreign investment in Iran's energy sector.
 The U.S. sanction requiring oil buyers to pay Iran in local accounts explains why the two countries together hold a significant portion of the approximately \$115 billion in Iran's foreign exchange reserves that are held abroad.
 Both countries furnished a large portion of the \$700 million per month in direct hard currency payments to Iran for oil provided for by the JPA.

-Economic relations between Iran and South Korea and Japan are likely to revert to pre-2011 levels and parameters now that international sanctions have been lifted, although some banks in these countries might be hesitant to re-enter the Iran market immediately.
+Economic relations between Iran and South Korea and Japan, particularly oil purchases, are in the process of returning to pre-2011 levels and parameters now that international sanctions have been lifted.
+However, some banks in the two countries are hesitant to re-enter the Iran market immediately.
 Japan's Prime Minister Shinzo Abe reportedly plans to visit Iran in August 2016, and some observers say that South Korea's President Geun-hye Park might arrange a visit to Iran as well.